Policy Interest Rate in Dominican Republic

 Policy Interest Rate (%, eop) | 3.00 | 3.50 | 8.50 | 7.00 | 6.00 |

-Third consecutive interest rate hold: At its meeting on 27 March, the Central Bank of the Dominican Republic (BCRD) opted to maintain its monetary policy interest rate at 5.75%.
-The decision met market expectations and marked the third consecutive hold since January.
+Interest rates remain on hold: On 30 May, the Central Bank of the Dominican Republic (BCRD) decided to maintain its monetary policy interest rate at 5.75%.
+The hold was the fifth consecutive one so far this year.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Dominican interest rate projections for the next ten years from a panel of 9 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Dominican interest rate.